 There’s an abundance of creative talent bubbling and toiling away out in South Auckland- it is home to a host of social media royalty; You Tubers, Instagrammers, Podcast Producers, Content Creators, Musicians, Actors, Designers, Entrepreneurs and more.
-In the heart of Manukau city sits a cool innovation hub called Te Haa o Manukau, managed by Manawa Udy and Mel Tautalanoa and the awesome team from Ngahere Communities.
+In the heart of Manukau city sits a cool innovation hub called GridMNK, managed by Manawa Udy and Mel Tautalanoa and the awesome team from Ngahere Communities.
 This is a creative space where business smarts and creative genius collide- Manawa describes Ngahere as “more like a movement than a business.”
 It’s all about Values, Purpose and Impact.

 In our current Covid world, the Ngahere way of operating and nurturing creative and entrepreneurial talent, seems more relevant than ever before.